Park Street Streetscape Improvement Project

 Objectives

-- Renew the streetscape of Park Street because of the poor condition of the footpath and road and increased use from the future Anzac Metro Rail Station and redevelopment of properties in the local area
+• Renew the streetscape of Park Street because of the poor condition of the footpath and road and increased use from the future Anzac Station and redevelopment of properties in the local area

 The project will improve street tree planting along Park Street by increasing tree canopy coverage by 50 per cent, adding further comfort to the users of the street.

-The Park Street bike link will provide a more direct connection into the South Melbourne activity centre and towards Fishermans Bend.
+The Park Street bike link will provide a more direct connection into South Melbourne and towards Fishermans Bend.
 Enhanced rider access to Anzac Station from both Park Street and Domain Road and the improved bicycle infrastructure will encourage more bike riders to use this route.

 Background documents